incandenzadev/hedera-docs/tutorials/local-node/setup-hedera-node-cli-npm.md

 ## Verify Local Node is Running

 To verify that your node is running, visit the local mirror node explorer endpoint ([http://localhost:8080/](http://localhost:8080/) in your browser.
-Select Localnet from the dropdown menu to see the Hedera network transactions on your local device.
-You can select any of the listed blocks to view the details (Consensus, Block, Transaction Hash, etc) for a particular block.
+Select **Localnet** from the dropdown menu to see the Hedera network transactions on your local device.
+You can click on any of the transactions to view details such as consensus, block, and transaction hash.

 ![Hedera Explorer - View LOCALNET](../../.gitbook/assets/02-hedera-local-node-terminal-view-localnet.png)